rilwanfit/Developer-Guides/Composer/index.md

     *   maintain same versions across the team
     *   deploying the application using git
 *   Actions that will update composer.log file
-    *   You run composer install for the first time, and the composer.lock file is updated to the installed versions of the dependencies.
+    *   You run `composer install` for the first time, and the composer.lock file is updated to the installed versions of the dependencies.
-    *   You run composer install after adding a new package, and the exact version of the new package is added to the composer.lock file.
+    *   You run `composer install` after adding a new package, and the exact version of the new package is added to the composer.lock file.
-    *   You run composer update, and all of your packages are updated to their latest versions according to the composer.json.
+    *   You run `composer update`, and all of your packages are updated to their latest versions according to the composer.json.
 This will update the exact version records in the composer.lock file.
-    *   You run composer install package/name and the version of the specified package is updated to it's latest version observing the package version hint in composer.json.
-The exact version in the composer.lock file is updated to respect this.
-1.  **K**

 **[https://seld.be/notes/typo-squatting-and-packagist](https://seld.be/notes/typo-squatting-and-packagist)**